coder/pretty/README.md

 `pretty` is a performant Terminal pretty printer for Go.
 We built it after using lipgloss and experiencing significant performance issues.

-`pretty` doesn't implement escape sequences, and should be used alongside [termenv](https://pkg.go.dev/github.com/muesli/termenv).
+`pretty` doesn't implement escape sequences and should be used alongside [termenv](https://pkg.go.dev/github.com/muesli/termenv).

 ## Basic Usage